Timothy P. Williams

-Timothy Paschal Williams is a retired United States Army major general, and a former Adjutant General of Virginia.
-As adjutant general, he commanded the Virginia Army National Guard, Virginia Air National Guard, and the Virginia Defense Force.
+Timothy Paschal Williams is a retired United States Army major general who is serving as the 6th Virginia Secretary of Veterans Affairs under Governor Abigail Spanberger since 2026.
+He previously served as Adjutant General of Virginia, during which he commanded the Virginia Army National Guard, Virginia Air National Guard, and the Virginia Defense Force.
 Williams is the co-author of, Let’s Go!
 The History of the 29th Infantry Division 1917–2001.

 Education

 A native of Richmond, Virginia, in 1985 he received his bachelor's degree in Management Science from Virginia Tech's Pamplin College of Business in Blacksburg, Virginia and earned a Master of Arts in Management from Webster University in 1989.
 A graduate of the US Army War College, Williams earned a Masters in Strategic Studies in 2006 at Carlisle Barracks, Pennsylvania.